stephenway/sketch-foundation-kit/README.md

 ## Contributing

 Pull requests and issues are welcome.
-Please use the [Zurb site](http://foundation.zurb.com/) as your reference when suggesting features or issues.
+Please use the [Zurb Foundation site](http://foundation.zurb.com/) as your reference when suggesting features or issues.

 ## License